75 Secrets Nurses Wish They Could Tell You

 “I’ve had people blow out arteries in front of me, where I know the patient could bleed to death within minutes.
 I’ve had people with brains literally coming out of their head.
 No matter how worried I am, I’ll say calmly, ‘Hmmm, let me give the doctor a call and have him come look at that.’” —A longtime nurse in Texas.
 These are the craziest things ER nurses have ever seen.

-“I’d never tell a patient that he’s a moron for waiting a week for his stroke symptoms to improve before coming to the hospital.
+“I’d never tell a patient that he was stupid for waiting a week for his stroke symptoms to improve before coming to the hospital.
 Although I’d like to.
 Especially if his wife then complains that we’re not doing anything for the guy.” —A longtime nurse who blogs at head-nurse.blogspot.com

 Don’t lie about your pain